-Join a Christmas Club
+2. Join a Christmas Club

 These accounts can operate similarly to an automated savings account.
-It’s simply a dedicated (and ideally, free) savings account, which is funded by regular automatic transfers.
+It’s simply a dedicated (and, ideally, free) savings account, which is funded by regular automatic transfers.

 By the end of the year, you could have a tidy sum saved up for holiday shopping.